tunmsk/nextgen-facebook/readme.txt

 = 8.35.3-1 =

 (2016/10/01) Added a check for product methods for older WooCommerce versions (Pro version).
 Added a new method to enqueue scripts / styles for editing posts in settings pages (required for Event Espresso plugin).
 Fixed the "View Plugin Details" link in multisite settings pages.

-= 8.35.2-1 =

-(2016/09/23) Added new article create and update date meta tags for Weibo.
-Added player stream and stream:content_type meta tags for Facebook embedded videos.